isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/fast-and-easy-testing-fnb.md

 2.3 All employees must check for acute respiratory infection (ARI) symptoms prior to taking the self-swab.
 Only employees with no ARI symptoms should continue with the FET.
 Employees with ARI symptoms should not continue with the ART but instead consult a doctor for medical treatment immediately.

 2.4 The ESSS process is summarised as follows:

 <ins>Workflow for employees taking supervised self-swab at the workplace</ins>
 ![FET](/images/covid/FastAndEastTestingFNB1.JPG "FET")
 <ins>Workflow for employees taking supervised self-swab home</ins>
 ![FET](/images/covid/FastAndEastTestingFNB2.JPG "FET")
-<ins>Note: Employers should confirm with employees that they do not have any of the following prior to the self-swabs: (1) Any frequent nosebleeds?
+*Note: Employers should confirm with employees that they do not have any of the following prior to the self-swabs: (1) Any frequent nosebleeds?
 (2) Any operations on face or nose?
 (3) Any tumors or cancers of nose and throat?
 (4) Any facial skull or fractures?
-If employees answer “yes’ to one or more, a contraindicatory process (refer to Section 7 “Employer-Supervised Self-Swab (ESSS): Onsite responsibilities of the supervisor”) will kick in.</ins>
+If employees answer “yes’ to one or more, a contraindicatory process (refer to Section 7 “Employer-Supervised Self-Swab (ESSS): Onsite responsibilities of the supervisor”) will kick in.*

 2.3	Following the FET tests, F&B establishments are to upload the ART results of their employees into the national Swab Registration System (SRS) within the same day.